Brian-Lookabaugh/Portfolio-Website/README.md

 R Data Visualization Guide <br>
 Python Data Manipulation Guide <br>
 Python Data Visualization Guide <br>
-Timeline of a Data Science Project
+Timeline of a Data Science Project <br>
+What Does a Data Scientist Do?